 As funding is based on pupil numbers this is also a key performance indicator.
-Pupil numbers for August 2022 were 1247 in the main school and 301 in Post 16.
+Pupil numbers for September 2023 were 1232 in the main school and 328 in Post 16.
 It is anticipated that the school admission numbers will continue to rise.

-During the 2021/2022 academic year the school strived to maximise its income throughout the year as much as possible.
+During the 2022/23 academic year the school strived to maximise its income throughout the year as much as possible.
 Additional income was generated through the letting of its premises outside of school hours, through its catering operation and by generating energy via its solar panels and wind turbine.
-Ongoing site improvements continue to support energy efficiency, with phase 2 of the compliance project in L Centre completed in August 2022.
+Ongoing site improvements continue to support greater energy efficiency.
 All income received continues to be used to implement the strategic and operational needs of the school for the benefit of the pupils and students.
 Hardenhuish School continues to be very popular, as demonstrated by the school's first choice admission numbers.
-These numbers, together with a £361,603 GAG carry forward, ensure the school's viability as it moves into the 2022/23 financial/academic year.
+These numbers ensure the school's viability as it moves into the 2023/24 financial/academic year.